 Aad van Dommelen drew a separate set of small caps because the small capitals themselves are quite small and the capital letters are rather powerful.
 These are now available by default, but can also be used as a somewhat smaller uppercase set.
 The original small caps can be used as Petite Caps via OpenType (Small-Caps-Feature + Stylistic Set 1).

-Granjon did not draw a Bold style let alone a Bold Italic, because at that time typefaces simply did not have different weights.
+Granjon did not draw a Bold style let alone a Bold Italic, because at that time typefaces simply did not have different styles.
 If a heading or title was needed, different typefaces were combined instead.
-So the Bold and Bold Italic weights are van Dommelen’s own creation, designed in the spirit of their role model.
+So the Bold and Bold Italic styles are van Dommelen’s own creation, designed in the spirit of their role model.

 We owe the primary form of our present script to the works of Arnold Pannartz, Konrad Sweynheim, Nicolas Jenson and Aldus Manutius in Italy in the 15th century.
 However, it was perfected by 16th-century French typographers such as Simon de Colines, Claude Garamont, Pierre Haultin and Robert Granjon, undoubtedly one of the greatest punch cutters in history.
 The punches of this time were so good that for centuries no one has dared to challenge or change it.